LillianWong/foam/tutorial/phonecat/0-intro.md

 The main features of FOAM are:

 - An advanced class system, similar in principle to Java's but much more powerful.
-- A Javascript library for abstracting across data sources, with helpers for caching,logging and more.
+- A Javascript library for abstracting across data sources with helpers for caching, logging, etc.
 - A view library for use in building web applications.

 For more information about the philosophy of FOAM, select the following link to [About FOAM](https://katemengjunxia.github.io/foam/about/) or follow this tutorial and dive right in.